 The Syndicate’s membership of more than 100 individuals work tirelessly, year-round, to raise money from potential sponsors to ensure that every animal up for auction at the Junior Sale of Champions is sold at a premium to participating sponsors.

 These sponsors make a huge difference in the lives of individual students by encouraging the pursuit of higher education and careers in the agricultural industry.

-At the 2017 Junior Sale of Champions, the Grand Champion Steer of the Show matched the all-time record by selling for $240,000.
-In all, the sale raised in excess of $3.2 million for the youth exhibitors, the fourth consecutive year that the auction has topped $3 million.
+At the 2018 Junior Sale of Champions, the Grand Champion Steer of the Show sold for $200,000.
+In all, the sale raised in excess of $3.6 million for the youth exhibitors, the fifth consecutive year that the auction has topped $3 million.